kriasoft/graphql-starter-kit/README.md

 ## Keeping Up-to-Date

-If you keep the original Git history after clonning this repo, you can always fetch and merge the recent updates back into your project by running:
+If you keep the original Git history after cloning this repo, you can always fetch and merge the recent updates back into your project by running:

 ```bash